proxima-one/docs/docs/FAQ.md

 ## How expensive are audits?

 Audits require an extra "query", this does mean that they _can_ be expensive if used for every single entity within a query.
 To combat this cost, there are ways to optimize the time of each audit (batching, location of subgraphs), but the true optimization lies in use.
 Since subgraphs represent an authenticated database and each query is validated from the same Merkle root, Proxima Query Nodes cannot give multiple different data for the same query.
 This means that Proxima Nodes will have to give the same incorrect query for each node if it cheats or acts maliciously.
 It also means that once a query has been audited it adds security for every query that uses the same node (ensuring that the Merkle root is correct).
 The greater the volume of queries that are going to a subgraph, the lower amount of audits need to be done.
 In the end, for datasets that are used often will become faster and more secure.

+## Why use a trie?

+Tries are used because they represent a data structure that is sorted and deterministic.
+This means that synchorinzations can occur in a distirbuted fashion (order of updates will not matter), and range queries can be done.

 ## What is the genesis of Proxima?
 How did it occur to you to use Urkel tree to create an efficient data layer for the blockchain?